phucpnt/whatcanyoudo2storybook/README.md

 ### Hi
 This repo is the collection of example story that demonstrating what I can do to storybook.
-I only choose the most common practices I used every daily dev.
+I only choose the most common practices I did to storybook.

 ### What I can do to storybook